-^ = This result is computed from individual analyte detections at or above the level of reporting ø = ALS is not NATA accredited for these tests.
+- ^ = This result is computed from individual analyte detections at or above the level of reporting - ø = ALS is not NATA accredited for these tests. - ~ = Indicates an estimated value. - ED045G: The presence of Thiocyante, Thiosulfate and Sulfite can positively contribute to the Chloride result, thereby may bias higher than expected.
+Results should be scrutinised accordingly.

-~ = Indicates an estimated value.
+Page : 3 of 4 Work Order : ES2132547

-Page : 3 of 4 Work Order : ES2142540
+Client : STS Geotechnics

-Client : STS Geotechnics Project : 30055/3150/31546
+Project : VARIOUS